bmlt-enabled/nacc/readme.txt

 3. The horizontal tag layout

 == Changelog ==

+Version 3.0.0- TBD
+	Complete rewrite to support all JavaScript.

 Version 2.0.10- July 29, 2010
 	Fixed a bug that seems to be caused by a JavaScript issue for leap years.